 We’ll send your student ID card by post—make sure your contact details are up to date.

 Studying in 2020

-Once you are fully enrolled and your fees have been paid in full, you are confirmed as fees free, or your Student Loan has been confirmed by StudyLink, you can collect your ID card from the Enrolment Office, Level 2, Student Union building, Kelburn campus.
+Once you are fully enrolled and your fees have been paid in full, you are confirmed as fees free, or your Student Loan has been confirmed by StudyLink, we will email you to collect your ID card from the Enrolment Office, Level 1, Hunter Building, Kelburn Parade, Gate 2, Kelburn campus.

-If your card has expired, come to the Enrolment Office, Level 2, Student Union building, Kelburn campus, and bring your expired card with you.
+If your card has expired, come to the Enrolment Office, Level 1, Hunter Building, Kelburn Parade, Gate 2, Kelburn campus, and bring your expired card with you.

 Supplying your photo

-- supply a photo at the Enrolment counter or through the post to the Enrolment Office
+- supply a photo through the post to the Enrolment Office.

 All student ID card photos must meet these requirements:

 - The photo is full colour and good clarity.

 - No hats or sunglasses.